You are currently viewing Visiting Sligo: The Ultimate Road Trip Through Yeats Country

 There are many walks to take while visiting Sligo, too many to mention in this blog post.

-However, if you’re looking for a walking tour that combines some neat nuggets of history, you’ll find it in the Spanish Armada Trail, a guided two-hour walk along the Wild Atlantic Way at Streedagh Beach, a 14-minute drive from Lissadell and location for the popular series Normal People.
+However, if you’re looking for a walking tour that combines some neat nuggets of history, you’ll find it in the Spanish Armada Trail, a guided two-hour walk along the Wild Atlantic Way at Streedagh Beach, a 14-minute drive from Lissadell.

 a beach

 Streedagh Beach where ships from the Spanish Armada washed ashore in the 16th century.
-Photo: Alison Crummy, Failte Ireland.
+Why not add this to your itinerary while visiting Sligo.
+Photo: Alison Crummy, Fáilte Ireland.

-The tour, provided by local company Sea Trails, will give you the history of the ill-fated Spanish Armada that crashed along the Sligo shore.
+The tour, provided by local company Sea Trails, will give you the history of the ill-fated Spanish Armada that crashed along the Sligo shore in 1588.

 Twenty-five ships were wrecked off Ireland’s coast.
 Three of them ended up at Streedagh.